ThomasKaiser/sbc-bench/Results.md

 * Rock Pi 4B numbers are preliminary.
 Board has been tested *without* heatsink first so throttling occured as expected.
 Second time with higher cpufreq OPPs just a fan was added (fan without heatsink == pretty inefficient).
 Memory performance seems rather low but that's due to testing with vendor's **armhf** Linaro images -- see other RK3399 devices running same software stack, e.g. RockPro64 numbers above with kernel 4.4, armhf and also being limited to 1.8/1.4GHz.
 * Last RockPro64 entry has been made after ayufan solved memory performance problem with Rockchip's 4.4 kernel on his images (see [discussion](https://forum.khadas.com/t/painlessly-usable-linux-distro/3124/24?u=tkaiser))
 * Vim2 is somewhat special: not a real big.LITTLE design but 2 A53 clusters controlled by a firmware BLOB that allows cluster 0 to clock up to 1414 MHz (reported falsely as 1512 MHz) and cluster 1 able to reach 1 GHz ([details](https://forum.khadas.com/t/cpu-frequency-up-to-2ghz/2010/23?u=tkaiser))
+* The 'TRONFY MXQ S805' numbers should be similar to ODROID-C1/C1+ since same Amlogic S805 SoC at same clockspeed.
 * x86 numbers are meant as comparison. x5-Z8300 numbers were made with an [UP Board](https://wiki.up-community.org/Hardware_Specification), 1st x5-Z8350 is an Atomic Pi and the 2nd a RockPi X, Celeron J3455 with an [ASRock J3455-ITX mainboard](https://forum.openmediavault.org/index.php/Thread/24093), Pentium N4200 on [UP2 Board](https://wiki.up-community.org/Hardware_Specification_UP2), Pentium J4205 on an [ASRock J4205-ITX](https://forum.openmediavault.org/index.php/Thread/24093-Efficient-low-cost-home-made-NAS/?postID=182578#post182578), Ryzen Embedded R1606G on [DFI GHF51 SBC](https://www.cnx-software.com/2020/08/10/amd-ryzen-embedded-sbc-review-with-ubuntu-20-04/), Celeron J4105 on two ODROID-H2 with different DDR4-PC19200 (2400MT/s) SO-DIMMs (remotely accessed via maze.odroid.com) and Celeron N4100 tested on an [ODROID-H2 engineering sample](https://forum.odroid.com/viewtopic.php?f=168&t=32911&p=239613#p239581) with single channel DRAM config, Pentium J5005 is in an [MINIX NEO J50C-4](https://www.cnx-software.com/2019/12/12/a-look-at-ubuntu-on-minix-neo-g41v-4-and-j50c-4-mini-pcs/), Pentium G4600 is inside a [TK Microserver MI106+](https://www.thomas-krenn.com/de/produkte/tower-systeme/silent-tower-server/microserver-mi106-plus.html).
 * Both Jasper Lake numbers (N4500/N5100) were obtained using passively cooled Mini PC with only one DIMM.
 With dual channel memory (and better cooling in N5100's case) some scores might be significantly higher.